Rent To Own Pros and Cons | Is It Worth It?

 • Your future right to purchase the home

 For buyers living close to their financial limits, the risks creates added pressure compared to a traditional rental.
-Unexpected life events like job loss, illness, reduced work hours, or emergency expenses can quickly put the agreement in jeopardy.
+Unexpected life events like job loss, illness, reduced work hours, or emergency expenses can quickly put the agreement, and any property improvements built up through “sweat equity” into jeopardy.

 Before signing, carefully review: